Dyalog/APLCourse/docs/Selecting-from-arrays.md

 # Selecting from Arrays

 In an array-oriented language, perhaps it's no surprise that there are umpteen ways to select values from arrays.
-There are also many ways to [modify or assign values](#TODO) within arrays.
+There are also many ways to [modify or assign values](./finding-and-replacing-values.md) within arrays.

-The exact terminology can vary between array languages, but here we will refer to two types of fundamental array pieces:
+The exact terminology can vary between array languages, and even within the context of APL.
+However, on this page we will say that:

 - **Scalars** (0-cells) are the things returned by indexing expressions
 - **Elements** (or **items**) are the arrays inside of scalars.
 For a simple scalar *this is the same thing*!
-[Remember enclosing and diclosing scalars before?](#TODO).
+[Remember enclosing and diclosing scalars before?](./multidimensional-and-nested-arrays.md#arrays-are-made-of-scalars).

 These notes summarise the different constructs available.
 There is also a [Dyalog webinar dedicated to selecting from arrays](https://dyalog.tv/Webinar/?v=AgYDvSF2FfU).

 ## Square bracket indexing
 This is the type of indexing we have been using so far.
 For vectors, it is very intuitive:

 ```APL
       'LE CHAT'[6 4 1 2 3 5 6]
 THE CAT
 ```

 For higher rank arrays, we can return rectangular sub-arrays by separating the indices into each axis by semicolons:

 ```APL
       (2 3 4⍴⎕A)[1 2;1 3;1 4]   ⍝ The corner elements of the cuboid
 AD